spec-dev/allo/guides/Writing-Live-Objects.md

 ### Call Structure

 The call data structure contains data from both input(s) and output(s) of a contract function call.
-Values for `inputArgs` and `outputArgs` are guaranteed to exist (if the function actually has input/output data), while the `inputs` and `outputs` call properties will only hold values if the function has *named* arguments.
+Values for `inputArgs` and `outputArgs` are guaranteed to exist (if the function actually has input/output data), while the `inputs` and `outputs` dictionaries will only hold values if the function has *named* arguments.

 Contract call interface: